Rebecca Ferguson (singer): Other ventures

 Ferguson became the new face of Walkers crisps Sunbites as of June 2011.
 She starred in an ad that appeared online, on social media and TV.
 It became Ferguson's first ad as part of the campaign.
-Ferguson also opened a beauty salon in Liverpool – Rebecca's Beauty Boudoir – in 2013, but she was forced to close the business in 2015.
+Ferguson also opened a beauty salon in Liverpool – Rebecca's Beauty Boudoir – in 2013, but she closed the business in 2015.

-Since 2017, Rebecca has been making guest appearances on ITV's Loose Women.
+Since 2017, Ferguson has been making guest appearances on ITV's Loose Women.
 Her latest appearance was in April 2019.